 It comes in two flavors, the Upright, and the Spinner.
 Both of which share many of the same impressive features (external telescopic handle for flat packing, internal variable expander, quality materials) but they also differ on a few things.

 The Upright comes with just two wheels, whereas the Spinner has 4 dual-spinner wheels.
-The other difference is that the Upright has a tri-fold suiter built in, so is great for business travelers or those carry creasable clothes.
-For the rest of us, the Spinner is a better, lighter choice.
+The other difference is that the Upright has a trifold suiter built-in, so is great for business travelers or those who carry creasable clothes.
+For the rest of us, the Spinner is a better lighter choice.

 The rest of the features are in both models of the Baseline, and they include:

 All in all, the Briggs and Riley Baseline is a well-thought-out, quality luggage line for people who appreciate products that will last a very long time.

-The flat bottom packing is something rarely seen (most have the handle come into the case - which is a pain) and the butterfly compression straps, which really help with packing and avoiding wrinkles, are also only on few top of the line pieces of luggage.
+The flat bottom packing is something rarely seen (most have the handle come into the case – which is a pain) and the butterfly compression straps, which really help with packing and avoiding wrinkles, are also only on a few top-of-the-line pieces of luggage.

 You also have the choice between the two-wheeler/suiter (Upright) or the Spinner (4-dual wheels) which probably suits more people.

 The Transcend is another of Briggs and Riley’s popular cases, although perhaps not as well-beloved as the Baseline above. (everyone seems to go for the baseline).